logankeenan/george/readme.md

 George uses Molmo, a vision-based LLM, to identify UI elements by converting natural language descriptions into screen coordinates which are then used to execute computer interactions.

-You can try the online [demo](https://molmo.allenai.org/) and ask for the point coordinates of an element in an image.
+You can try the online Molmo [demo](https://molmo.allenai.org/) and ask for the point coordinates of an element in an image.

 #### Docker